Last Updated on April 3, 2023 by Jada Glover

 Seek Help from a Health Coach

-If you still think that your metabolism has not boosted and you are not losing your pregnancy weight after putting in a lot of effort then it is better to reach out to a health coach to further evaluate your lifestyle and nutrition.
-I can help you navigate as a breastfeeding mother and help you meet your health goals.
+If you still think that your metabolism has not boosted and you are not losing your pregnancy weight after putting in a lot of effort then it you might want to reach out to a health coach to further evaluate your lifestyle and nutrition or you could consider my L.E.A.N.
+Mamas program.